 (See bio under Director of Admissions)

-Mr. Dan McDonough is the Grade 6 ELA, Math and Religion teacher, as well as teaching Grade 5 Math.
+Mr. Dan McDonough is the Grade 6 ELA, Math and Religion teacher, as well as the Grade 5 Math teacher.
 Mr. McDonough has a Bachelor’s degree from Roger Williams University in Educational Studies.
 Mr. McDonough was the former St. Peter School long-term substitute teacher.
 He has taught at Cambridge Friends School in Cambridge for six years, Marshall Simonds Middle School in Burlington, and Oak Middle School in Newton.

 Grade 7 and Middle School Math and Religion: Mr. Robert Gray